Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Okavango Delta, a delta in the northern part of Botswana and at the stem angling southeast from the Namibian border, covers the sparkling Okavango River across the Kalahari Basin making it the best destination in Africa for seeing a large population of elephants.
+The Okavango Delta, which straddles the glittering Okavango River across the Kalahari Basin in northern Botswana and at the stem angling southeast from the Namibian border, is the greatest place in Africa to see a significant number of elephants.

 Location: North Botswana